RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 ```

 {: .box-success}
-Verification: Browse to the site and verify that you receive a Strict-Transport-Security header in the HTTP response, and that it has the configured age value.
+✅ **Verification**: Browse to the site and verify that you receive a Strict-Transport-Security header in the HTTP response, and that it has the configured age value.
 You can see it using your web browser's Developer Tools (Network -> Headers), or through nmap and other header grabber tools.
 </details>

 ---